weliveindetail/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

     ----------------
-        Offset            [The function relative offset of the start of the live range] Size              [The size (in code bytes) of the live range] Location          [A string description of the location of the variable in this live range]
+        Offset            [The function relative offset of the start of the live range] Size              [The size (in code bytes) of the live range] Location          [A string expression of the location of the variable in this live range]

         Delete            [Delete() - Deletes the live range]